Yuggupta-max/Task---2--Yuggupta/README.md

 Task 2 – Full Stack Development Project

 **SkillForge – Forge Your Skills.
-Showcase Your Future. 🚀**

-Built as a portfolio-worthy frontend project demonstrating modern web development practices without frameworks.

-**SkillForge** — *Forge Your Skills.
-Showcase Your Future.*

-**SkillForge** — *Forge Your Skills.
+Showcase Your Future. 🚀** **SkillForge** — *Forge Your Skills.
 Showcase Your Future.*